DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 - Over-the-top dramatic VFX
 - More stylized PSX look like *Tenebyss*

-# What types of things need VFX?
+# What types of Things need VFX?

 ### Characters & Combat